vaadin-learning-center/vaadin-platform-for-swing-developers/README.md

  * start the server module with **mvn tomee:run** from the module root or by deploying the server module manually to TomEE server configured in you IDE.
  * Web UI is then available at **http://localhost:8080/server-1.0-SNAPSHOT/**
  * The Swing UI can be launched directly from IDE by executing main method from SwingApplication class in desktop module. **Note: the server needs to be running**.

+### Credits

+This is a fork of https://github.com/mstahv/ejb-swing-vaadin-crud and the example was originally provided by Matti Tahvonen as an example migration from Swing to Vaadin 7 using more advanced concepts